BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

 Good For: Straight shots, forearms, hyzers and annies with a slight fade

-Bad For: Neuron plastic can feel slippy and harder to grip when it’s cold
+Bad For: Neutron plastic can feel slippy and harder to grip when it’s cold

 Flight numbers> 5, 5, -1, 1